 '''

 docker stop orderer.example.com

 export LEDGERS_BACKUP=./ledgers-backup

+Note, replace '1.3.x' with a specific version, for example '1.3.0'.

+Set IMAGE_TAG to 'latest' if you prefer to default to the images tagged 'latest' on

+→your system.

+export IMAGE_TAG=$ (go env GOARCH)-1.3.x-stable

 '''

-'''

-export IMAGE_TAG=$(go env GOARCH)-1.2.0-stable

-'''

-We have created a variable for a directory to put file backups into, and exported the IMAGE_TAG we'd like to move to.
+We have created a variable for a directory to put file backups into, and exported the IMAGE\TAG we'd like to move to.